Roller-milled white enriched flour

-The Roller Mill was created by Hungarian bakers in the late 1860s and its popularity spread worldwide throughout the 1900s.
-Roller mills now produce almost all non-whole grain flour.
+The roller mill was created by Hungarian bakers in the late 1860s and its popularity spread worldwide throughout the 1900s.
+Roller mills now produce almost all non-whole-grain flour.
 Enriched flour is flour that meets an FDA standard in the United States.
-Roller milled white enriched flour makes up over 90% of the flour that comes out of the United States.
+Roller-milled white enriched flour makes up over 90% of the flour that comes out of the United States.

-The significance of the roller mill that produces white flour
+Significance of the roller mill

-In 2017, well over 90% of the United States commercial flour production was not whole grain.
-Virtually all of this non-whole grain flour was produced on flour roller mills.
-These unique mills were first developed in Europe in the 1860s, soon after were patented and introduced into the United States and quickly came to dominate the world's flour milling industry as they continue to do today.
+In 2017, well over 90% of the United States' commercial flour production was not whole-grain.
+Virtually all of this non-whole-grain flour was produced on flour roller mills.
+These mills were first developed in Europe in the 1860s, soon after were patented and introduced into the United States and quickly came to dominate the world's flour milling industry as they continue to do today.

 Flour roller mills were specifically designed to efficiently separate the bran and germ elements of the wheat kernel.
 What remains is the endosperm, generally referred to as white flour.
 White flour is often artificially enriched to restore some of the nutrition lost by separating out the bran and the germ elements.
-In the U.S., white flour is nearly always artificially enriched to restore some of the nutrition lost by removing the bran and germ elements.
+In the U.S., white flour is nearly always artificially enriched.
 Enrichment rules vary among countries.